StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 In order to create the AIP, TOMES Packager requires the source data to be located in a *hot-folder*  that contains account files for one or more email accounts.

-A hot-folder can have any root folder provided that the folder name does not contain whitespaces.
+A hot-folder can have any root folder provided that the folder name does not contain whitespace.

 The internal structure of the hot-folder must be as follows: